ubc-library-rc/intro-api/content/04-calling-an-api-as-a-script.md

 ---
  layout: default
- title: Calling an API wiht a script
+ title: Calling an API with a script
  parent: Outline
  nav_order: 4
 ---